 There is also the FAIR USE ACT to consider, and it complicates things a little.
 The Fair Use Act was created to “balance the rights of copyright owners with society’s interest in allowing copying in certain, limited circumstances.”
 It essentially lets other people use copyrighted materials under fair circumstances in the interest of free speech and cultural advancements.

 The definition of “fair circumstances” is broad.
 There’s a lot of room for interpretation when it comes to what’s considered fair and it’s up to the court to decide.
-Generally, these are the factors that determine whether something fair:
+Below are the factors that determine whether something fair.

 How is the copyrighted work being used?
 It’s usually acceptable to use copyrighted material for educational purposes, research, parody, or commentary.
 However, it’s less likely to be considered fair if it’s for commercial gain.